venkata-ramana/LedgerCo/README.md

 Questions?

 1. no of emi's could be a float number?
+2. should Loan tenure always be in years? can it be months?
-2. can a user take multiple loans from same bank?
+3. can a user take multiple loans from same bank?
-3. difference between in lumpsum or emi?
+4. difference between lumpsum and emi?